What Affects your Decision Making?

 Hamlet I: Chasing Ghosts

-Shakespeare sets the stage in the first few acts of his play Hamlet.
-Hamlet the king has just died while his son the protagonist Hamlet...
+Shakespeare sets the stage in the first few scenes of his play Hamlet.
+Hamlet the king has just died while his son, the protagonist...

 JulieC Clark